Panenco/panenco-ui/src/components/form/text-input/text-input-README.md

 This component inherits the attributes of the **input** element and extends the functionality with next properties.

 - title - Title text content;
-- subTitle - Subtitle text content;
+- subtitle - Subtitle text content;
 - error - The text that would be displayed in case an error occurred;
 - iconBefore - An icon from `<Icon/>` component or some JSX.Element that would be displayed at the beginning of the input;
 - iconAfter - The same as iconBefore.
 The only difference is that the element would be displayed at the end of the input;